 Airtable Integration

 Build powerful oil price tracking databases in Airtable.
 Combine the flexibility of a spreadsheet with the power of a database to track, analyze, and share commodity price data across your organization.
+Perfect for logistics cost databases, fleet management tracking, and commodities trading analysis.

 Overview